Basic Quantum Algorithms: Problem formulation

 where $\oplus$ is the XOR operation or addition modulo 2.
 This is a recipe that can be used to implement an arbitrary $n$-bit Boolean function.
 We must ensure that $x$ is the input to the first register, and to obtain $f(x)$, we set $j=0$ as the input to the second register and then we look at the output of the second register.
 Now we use the technique described in Chapter~\ref{chap:2} to obtain the quantum circuit of functions $f_0$ to $f_3$.
-We use their disjunctive normal forms and we have to use one multiqubit Toffoli gate for each output 1 in the truth table.
-In the case of two qubits, a multiqubit Toffoli gate is a CNOT activated by either 0 or 1.
+We use their disjunctive normal forms and we have to use one multi-controlled NOT gate for each output 1 in the truth table.
+In the case of two qubits, the multi-controlled NOT gate reduces to a CNOT activated by either 0 or 1.
 There is no output 1 in the truth table of $f_0$.
 Then,

 There is one output 1 in the truth table of $f_1$, which corresponds to input 1.
-We use the standard CNOT, which is activated when the control is set to 1.
+We use the standard CNOT, which is active when the control is set to 1.
 Then,

 There is one output 1 in the truth table of $f_2$, which corresponds to input 0.
-We use the CNOT that is activated when the control is set to 0.
+We use the CNOT that is active when the control is set to 0.
 Then,

 Finally, there are two outputs 1 in the truth table of $f_3$ with inputs 0 and 1.
-We use the standard CNOT and the CNOT that is activated when the control is set to 0.
+We use the standard CNOT and the CNOT that is active when the control is set to 0.
 Then,

 It is evident that using the general recipe to implement Boolean functions based on their truth tables can produce unnecessarily large circuits.
 In such cases, it is necessary to simplify the Boolean expression before building the circuit.
 At this point, there is no specific recipe to guide us, except for our skill in handling Boolean functions and designing circuits.
 For $f_3$, we know that $f_3(x)=1$ and the output must be 1 regardless of the input $x$ to the first qubit.
-Since the input to the second qubit is 0, output 1 is obtained by using a $X$.
+Since the input to the second qubit is 0, the output 1 is obtained by using an $X$ gate.
 Then, the simplified version of $U_{f_3}$ is

 Note that $U_f$ is unitary in all cases.